What Is Triangulation Psychology?

 Odds are, you have probably experienced triangulation before.
-If you have had a problem with a friend or family member, direct communication may not have been used, but instead the friend or family member may have chosen to use a third party to say everything they needed.
 This way, they can separate the two of you and only involve you in the conversation as they see fit.

 Triangulation As A Manipulation Tactic

 Someone who is narcissistic or manipulative may use triangulation to control the narrative.
 For example, let's say you know someone who always lies.
 How can someone who is consistently dishonest gain some credibility?
-What they may do is tell different friends or family members the same lie they told you.
 Say those friends believe the lies.
 You ask these friends about it and they get defensive.